Yomp: Falklands War

 The word and its meaning came to national prominence in the UK during the Falklands War in 1982.
-After disembarking from ships at San Carlos on East Falkland, on 21 May 1982, Royal Marines and members of the Parachute Regiment yomped with their equipment across the islands, covering 56 mi in three days carrying 80 lb loads.
+After disembarking from ships at San Carlos on East Falkland, on 21 May 1982, Royal Marines and members of the Parachute Regiment (Two Para) yomped with their equipment across the islands, covering 56 mi in three days carrying 80 lb loads.
 They were supposed to be transported by helicopters, but after the Atlantic Conveyor, which carried the helicopters, was sunk by Argentinian Exocet missiles on 25 May, the soldiers had to march across the island.

 Photograph

 The image of Royal Marine Corporal Peter Robinson with a Union Jack fixed to his radio antenna became one of the most widely published of the Falklands War.
-Now known as "The Yomper", it was taken by Petty Officer Peter Holdgate, Commando Forces Photographer, whilst working as part of the Commando Forces News Team.
+Now known as The Yomper, it was taken by Petty Officer Peter Holdgate, Commando Forces Photographer, whilst working as part of the Commando Forces News Team.
 After landing with 40 Commando at San Carlos, Holdgate accompanied British forces across the Falklands War zone taking hundreds of photographs as the Royal Marines proceeded along the Moody Brook track towards Stanley.

-When news of the surrender of Argentine forces was received, Marine Trev Gillingham produced a small Union bunting flag from his bergen, which he had acquired from SS Canberra's bunting locker.
+When news of the surrender of Argentine forces was received, Marine Trev Gillingham produced a small Union bunting flag from his bergen, which he had acquired from 's bunting locker.
 Marine Gillingham first tied the flag to Corporal Robinson's radio aerial, who was the last man in the patrol.
 It eventually blew off and was then fixed with masking tape to the radio aerial.
 The photograph itself was entirely spontaneous and not staged.
 The original Union Jack has been lost.